Shish Tawook (Yogurt Marinade)

 - ½ tsp Black pepper powder

-- Marinade – Combine the marinade ingredients in a shallow ceramic, glass, or plastic bowl.Pro tip – Do not use aluminum to marinate, as the citrus in the marinade can oxidize with the metal.4 tbsp Greek yogurt, 2 tbsp Lemon juice, 2 tbsp Olive oil, 6 large Garlic cloves, 2 tbsp Tomato paste, 1 tsp Ground paprika, ½ tsp Cayenne pepper, 1/2 tsp Ground Allspice, 1 tsp Ground cumin, 1 tsp Ground coriander, ½ tsp Ground cinnamon, ½ tsp Ground ginger, ¼ tsp Ground nutmeg, 1 tbsp Dried parsley, 12 tsp Kosher salt, 1/2 tsp Black pepper powder
+- Marinade – Combine the marinade ingredients in a shallow ceramic, glass, or plastic bowl.4 tbsp Greek yogurt, 2 tbsp Lemon juice, 2 tbsp Olive oil, 6 large Garlic cloves, 2 tbsp Tomato paste, 1 tsp Ground paprika, ½ tsp Cayenne pepper, 1/2 tsp Ground Allspice, 1 tsp Ground cumin, 1 tsp Ground coriander, ½ tsp Ground cinnamon, ½ tsp Ground ginger, ¼ tsp Ground nutmeg, 1 tbsp Dried parsley, ½ tsp Kosher salt, ½ tsp Black pepper powder

 - Marinate – Add the chicken cubes to the marinade and mix until all the chicken pieces are well coated.
-Cover the bowl and refrigerate for at least 2 hours or overnight to allow the flavors to meld.Pro tip – Thaw the chicken on the counter an hour before cooking, so it comes to room temperature.2 pounds Boneless skinless chicken thighs or legs
+Cover the bowl and refrigerate for at least 2 hours or overnight to allow the flavors to meld.1 kg Boneless skinless chicken thighs or legs

 - Skewers – Thread the marinated chicken cubes onto the skewers, leaving a little space between each piece.If using wooden skewers, soak them in water for about 30 minutes to prevent burning during grilling.10 long Wooden skewers

-- Oven – Place the baking sheet with the kebabs in the oven and bake for approximately 15-20 minutes or until the kebabs are browned and cooked.
+- Oven – Place the baking sheet with the kebabs in the oven and bake for about 15-20 minutes, or until the kebabs are browned and cooked through.

 - Rest – Remove the skewers from the grill and let them rest for a few minutes.